cyevgeniy/evg.moe/content/js/lwvc-input/index.md

 - A label that will be displayed above the input field
 - An input element itself
-- An error label, so we can display error message for the field
+- An error label, so we can display an error message for the field

 ## Base wrapper